tidepool-org/PyLoopKit/README.md

 is located (likely the PyLoopKit folder).
 3. Run `conda env create`; this will download all of the package dependencies and install them in a virtual environment named py-loop.
-PLEASE NOTE: this may take close to 30 minutes to complete.
+PLEASE NOTE: this may take up to 30 minutes to complete.

 ## To use the Virtual Environment
 In Bash run `source activate py-loop`, or in the Anaconda Prompt